Lake Superior Photography Workshop for Women | October 4-7, 2026

 How do I book accommodations?

-Visit our registration page, select your preferred accommodation option, and complete the workshop registration.
 For on-site Rock Island Lodge or beach accommodations, contact Rock Island Lodge directly to secure your room/tent after registering.
 For off-site motels, book directly with the motel and select "Meals & Workshop Space Only" during registration.

 I have dietary restrictions.
 Can you accommodate?